The story so far

-People's Postcode Lottery Presenter Danyl Johnson visited Ziggy and the other puppies at the National Breeding Centre.
+People's Postcode Lottery Presenter Danyl Johnson visited Ziggy and the other puppies at the Guide Dogs National Centre .
 Danyl said, "Ziggy is a fantastic name for a guide dog and it's a great tribute from fans of David Bowie.
 It was a real privilege to spend the day with all the puppies before they start their incredible journey through training."

 At the Puppy Raisers

 The puppies each moved to the home of a wonderful volunteer Puppy Raiser and were cared for with expert guidance and support from qualified Puppy Development Advisors (formerly called Puppy Training Supervisors).

 Our Puppy Raisers play a vital role in the early socialisation, development and education of our guide dogs.
 Puppies live as part of the family within the Puppy Raiser's home for at least a year.
 During this time, puppies are fully cared for and start their early training.

 Whilst living with their Puppy Raisers, the puppies were all taught basic obedience, commands and life skills.
 They attended puppy classes and were socialised and familiarised with different environments, people, transport, sounds and situations.

 The puppies celebrated their first birthday with their Puppy Raisers in November, at a party held at People's Postcode Lottery Head Office.